Two RV Gypsies: Full-Time RVers

 Pearl Geyser

-Pearl Geyser's eruptions can spray water eight feet high.
-When it is empty, you can view its colorful formations and listen to its underground gurgling.
+Below: Pearl Geyser's eruptions can spray water eight feet high.
+When it is empty, its colorful formations can be seen and its underground gurgling can be heard.

 sign - Porkchop Geyser